flandrade/backup-website/_posts/2015-07-24-evaluation-interactive-image-segmentation-.md

 ---
 layout:     post
-title:      Evaluation of seed-based Interactive Segmentation Algorithms
+title:      Evaluation of Seed-Based Interactive Segmentation Algorithms
 date:       2015-07-24 14:57:10
 summary:    In this paper, we present an objective and empirical evaluation of seed-based interactive segmentation algorithms.
 We first compare popular metrics that are employed in image-segmentation evaluations in order to define which one reflects most accurately the performance of segmentation algorithms.
 Then, in the aim of presenting reproducible results, we introduce a novel seed-based user input dataset that extends the well-known GrabCut dataset.
 categories: research segmentation english